dana-zbbg/Scattering_Poles_Reconstruction/README.md

  	Hemholtz equation)

 ## -----------------------------Shape_Variation--------------------------
-### shape_variation_kite :
+### shape_variation_kite.m :
-	code to vary shape parameter and compute pole
+	compute the value of a pole for different shapes of the kite the shape of the kite can be modified using its parametrization
-	(must provide a starting point corresponding to a poles)
+	(must provide a starting point corresponding to a pole)

 ### shape_variation4 :
-	data corresponding to the run of shape_variation_kite
-  	(SavingPoles = poles for a=linspace(0.7,1.2,15))
+	an example of data corresponding to the run of shape_variation_kite.m (SavingPoles = poles for a=linspace(0.7,1.2,15))

 ### kite_shapes :
 	draw the shapes of the kite for various parameter
-	compute the area
+	and compute its area

-### figure_shape_var :
+### figure_shape_var.m :
-	make figure from data
+	makes a figure from the data obtained by running shape_variation_kite.m

 ### ---------------------------Impedance_Variation-------------------------
-### impedance_variation_kite :
+### impedance_variation_kite.m :
-	code varying impedance and computing the corresponding poles
+	computes the value of a pole for different impedence parameters
-	(need a starting point at a pole)
+	(must provide a starting point corresponding to a pole)
 ### impedance_variation_savings :
-	data corresponding to a run of impedance_variation_kite
+	an example of data corresponding to the run of impedance_variation_kite
 ### figure_impedance_var :
-	make figure from data
+	make figure from data obtained by impedance_variation_kite.m

 ## -----------------------------Cauchy_method_Hankel_functions----------------------------------------
 ### Cauchy.m :